schik/burn/README.md

 This will install everything needed to run Burn except the external tools (see above).

-The cdrdao backend bundle is no longer part of the release archive.
-If you ish to use cdrdao for burning, dowload the bundle's source code separately from SF and install it according to its instructions.

 If you want the documentation to be created, call

 > make doc=yes.